loganmccue17/intro-to-ds/a5_us_presidential_elections.md

   language: python
   name: python3
 ---
+## Web-Scraping Presidential Information

+An demonstration of web-scraping and condensing gathered information into a data table.
+Further analysis is done exploring demographic information on each president. <br>
+**Note: Conclusions Need to Be Revised Accounting for the Majority of Popular Vote Without a Simple >=50% Conditional**

-## Are Presidential Popular Vote Wins Characterized by Political Party or Religion?
+# Are Presidential Popular Vote Wins Characterized by Political Party or Religion?

 +++